projectsesame/sesame/design/external-authorization-design.md

 Candidates could be:
 1. Status of the underlying `Service`
 1. Envoy metrics from the underlying `Cluster`
-1. Health check status (from Envoy or Contour)
+1. Health check status (from Envoy or Sesame)

 ***Decision:*** Follow the Status standards being established in [#2642][10].